-This weekend, I came across a blog entry on the Huffington Post by Michelle Cove, an author and also a mother of a nine year old girl.
-The title of the post was, “Putting My Foot Down on Girl High Heels;” as a father of a little girl and as a Houston podiatrist, the entry quickly caught my attention.
+Recently, I came across an old blog entry on the Huffington Post by Michelle Cove, an author and mother of a young girl.
+The title of the post was, “Putting My Foot Down on Girl High Heels;” as a father of a teen girl and as a Houston podiatrist, the entry quickly caught my attention.

-Cove was set off on a rant about little girls wearing high heels after seeing an article about Suri Cruise wearing wedge-heels, just like her mom, Katie Holmes.
+Cove was ranting about little girls wearing high heels after seeing celebrity children wearing wedge-heels to match their mamas'.
 In her blog post, Cove addressed in passing the problems that could be caused when young feet are squished into high heels, but her main point was that little girls should be children; if you aren’t comfortable seeing your eight year old in a crop top, then you shouldn’t feel so great about her wearing heels, either.
 Both are more appropriate for women than for girls, Cove believes.

 As a dad, I’ve wisely learned to leave most of my daughter’s clothing decisions to my more-than-capable wife.
 But as a podiatrist, I could not let Ms. Cove address the health problems associated with kids wearing high heels in just one sentence, so I’ll expand a bit on the issues she brought up.